LauChi12/Fuzzysheets/README.md

 ## Fuzzy Matching Logic
 Algorithm used: Levenshtein Distance (via Python/Rapidfuzz) Purpose/Reasoning: Many issues with data collected from text input sources (ex: addresses) stem from misplaced punctuation (Rd. vs Rd) , slight spelling errors (Cypriss vs. Cypress) , capitalization differences (RD vs. rd vs. Rd), and nomenclature differences (Drive vs Dr).

 I decided a fuzzy matching logic would be a good way to identify similar terms that mean the same thing.
-I chose to implement tools from the library 'rapidfuzz' for ease and speed of processing and automatic data cleanup(removing capitalization and punctuation).
+I chose to implement tools from the library ``rapidfuzz`` for ease and speed of processing and automatic data cleanup(removing capitalization and punctuation).

 ### Process:
 - Normalize input strings (lowercase, remove punctuation).